dreamingnow/qos-evaluate/README.md

 3. channel
 4. bitrate
 5. IP
+6. OS type: an/ios
-6. start time (request time of the first chunk)
+7. start time (request time of the first chunk)
-7. end time (finish time of the last chunk)
+8. end time (finish time of the last chunk)
-8. total segments
+9. total segments
-9. number of segments excluding additional segments when buffering
+10. number of segments excluding additional segments when buffering
-10. average segment download time
+11. average segment download time
-11. number of stuck
+12. number of stuck
-12. buffering time
+13. buffering time
-13. playback time
+14. playback time

 Each line represents a session.